How to Downgrade Chase Sapphire Preferred (Without Losing Your Points)

 That’s where downgrading comes in.

-This post walks through why you might downgrade, how to do it step by step, and what’s changed recently with Chase rules so you can make the smartest decision for your situation.
+This post walks through why you might downgrade, how to do it step by step, what cards you can downgrade to, and what’s changed recently with Chase rules — so you can make the smartest decision for your situation.

 Why You Might Downgrade Your Chase Sapphire Preferred